 Ti: And in addition to being a freight dock worker, you’ve been employed as a soldier, a bookseller, a tech support drone, and a corporate IT administrator.
 All of these things make me very curious as to your hobbies.
 Tell the truth—you have a workshop in your garage, don’t you.

 MARKO:I do have a workshop in the garage, but that’s just for fix-it stuff around the house.
 My tinkering is limited to computer stuff—I’ve been building and repairing my own PCs since my IT days.
 But my hobbies are mostly things that get me away from the computer because I spend all day in front of one for my writing work.
-I like archery and target shooting (both hobbies I can safely do at home here on our ten acres in rural NH).
+I like finding apps for money, archery and target shooting (both hobbies I can safely do at home here on our ten acres in rural NH).
 I also have more fountain pens and fancy notebooks than I probably should admit to owning.

 Ti: Okay, but do you own a forklift?
 Please say yes.
 How fast do those things go?

 They’re pretty quick.
 We had electric and propane-powered ones, and the propane forklifts were a little faster, although the electric models had better acceleration.
 (On slow nights, we may or may not have used those things to do unsanctioned races around the dock.)

 Ti: Back to writing.
 You’re a graduate of the Viable Paradise writers’ workshop, so I’d love to get into a few questions about the craft itself.
 Do you have any tips for aspiring writers?